 Using Summer Weather as Another Excuse to Discuss Being Prepared!

-This then lead me to thinking about prepping and that I hadn’t posted any “reminders” in a while.
+This led me to think about prepping and that I hadn’t posted any “reminders” in a while.
 So consider this your reminder (or wake-up call).
 The way “things” are going, regardless of the season — being prepared is essential.
-(Bookmark my library of prepping articles for future reference.)

-Due to the number of Summer Emergency Alerts that got me to thinking about what this year’s hurricane season may bring.
+The number of Summer Emergency Alerts got me thinking about what this year’s hurricane season may bring.
 As well as to inventory our stored supplies.
 When we relocated to Mississippi over a decade ago, Katrina had just hit.
-The energy and scope of that storm was evident all the way up here in Northern Mississippi.
-The entire state electrical grid going down for an entire week.
+The energy and scope of that storm were evident up here in Northern Mississippi.
+The entire state electrical grid is going down for a whole week.
 What would you do without power for just one week?

 Answer this… Are you Prepared?

-You need to be prepared; especially if you live in an area prone to these storms.
-Even if your home is not on the coast, massive systems often cause damage well inland in the form of rain, flooding and power outages.
-Summer weather in general can be dangerous from flooding, to extreme temperatures and wild to fires.
+You must be prepared, especially if you live in an area prone to these storms.
+Even if your home is not on the coast, massive systems often cause damage well inland through rain, flooding, and power outages.
+Where we used to live in Lake County, Illinois, they’ve had unbelievable flooding in July.
+When we lived up there, Spring flooding was expected.
+But not in July!
+That just proves that Summer weather, in general, can be dangerous, from flooding to extreme temperatures and wild to fires.

-Many of the supplies that are needed for any survival plan/program/kit can be purchased and stored long before the first warnings are sounded.
-Often at the first hint of a storm people will rush to the stores and empty the shelves.
-Save money by watching the sale fliers in advance of storm season (or at all times like Judi does) and getting any non-perishable items when they are discounted.
-This will ensure your family has the items they need, without having to rush from store to store at the last minute with everyone else.
+Many supplies needed for any survival plan/program/kit can be purchased and stored long before the first warnings.
+Often at the first hint of a storm, people rush to the stores and empty the shelves.
+Save money by watching the sale fliers before storm season (or at all times, as Judi does) and getting non-perishable items when discounted.
+This will ensure your family has the things they need without rushing from store to store at the last minute with everyone else.

 Prepping Tips for Summer and Hurricane Season

-Here are handful prepping tips for summer and hurricane season (which apply to any bad weather actually) that can be accomplished before that weather radio (You do have a weather radio don’t you?) bleats its first alarm:
+Here are a handful of prepping tips for summer and hurricane season (which apply to any bad weather, actually) that can be accomplished before that weather radio (You do have a weather radio, don’t you?) bleats its first alarm:

-One last suggestion… If you haven’t invested in a generator — do it.
+One last suggestion… If you haven’t invested in a generator — just do it.
 When the power goes out for an extended period of time you’ll be glad you did.
-We’ve had to power-up ours a couple times this summer because of power loss due to severe thunderstorms.
-Make sure you have an ample supply of gasoline on hand and check/maintenance your generator every so often so that it will be ready to fire up when you need it.
+Can’t tell you how good it feels to power up ours when power is out for extended periods due to severe thunderstorms.
+Make sure you have an ample supply of gasoline on hand, too, and check/maintain your generator every so often so that it will be ready to fire up when you need it.